Kristina01111000/lavendersite/README.md

 - Janet couldn't get to the builder and support had to fix the 'system issue'

-email her to see if there is anything she wants done, after we get back from pennsylvania, also talks about the site she wanted for writitng, the things she writes, not bills, plans for spending money that you want from the governments, draft, script, something like that send the year long maintenance bill see if she is still thinking of a podcast site mail connection is updated
+email her to see if there is anything she wants done,  also talk about the site she wanted for writitng, the things she writes, not bills, plans for spending money that you want from the governments, draft, script, something like that send the year long maintenance bill see if she is still thinking of a podcast site mail connection is updated